ducktapeai/ducktape/README.md

 Note: The --email flag now supports adding a single attendee per event.

+### Create a Todo Item

+To create a new todo item and tag it to specific lists, use the "todo" command with optional flags for notes and lists.
+If no --lists flag is provided, the item will be added to the default "Reminders" list.

 ### Command Options

 - `--all-day`: Create an all-day event